The Academic Website of Adam Trybus, PhD

 Current Course materials

-Lecturer at the following courses held at the University of Zielona Góra (2015–2022): Introduction to Logic (in Polish), Introduction to British Philosophy, Introduction to American Philosophy, Introduction to Philosophy (including ERASMUS students), Philosophical Logic (in Polish), Argumentation and Reasoning (in Polish), Rhetorics (in Polish), Philosophy of AI (in Polish), Creativity (in Polish), Introduction to Open-source Tools (in Polish).
+When I worked at the University of Zielona Góra, I was both a tutor (supervising exercise classes) and a lecturer (giving lectures) at the following courses (2015–2022): Introduction to Logic (in Polish), Introduction to British Philosophy, Introduction to American Philosophy, Introduction to Philosophy (including ERASMUS students), Philosophical Logic (in Polish), Argumentation and Reasoning (in Polish), Rhetorics (in Polish), Philosophy of AI (in Polish), Creativity (in Polish), Introduction to Open-source Tools (in Polish).

 Misc